More Than Just Guide Dogs: The Invisible Work of Service Animals

 11. Medication Retrieval: The dog fetches a bag with medical supplies, a pill container, or a glass of water when the handler is down due to a pain flare-up, or when there is no way to get across the room.

 12. Dropped Item Retrieval: With severe joint instability or Ehlers-Danlos Syndrome, the mere act of bending down and picking up the phone, or even the keys, can be physically damaging.
-An adeptly trained/certified retrieve dog eliminates the risk.
+A highly trained retrieve dog eliminates this risk entirely.

 13. Emergency Phone Retrieval: When a handler has fallen and is not able to get up, an emergency response-trained dog is capable of bringing the phone to them to make the call for help.